 The most known phenomenon studied in the frame of quantum optics is stimulated emission, a principle lying at the core of laser physics.

 In laser, a material, which can be of any state—gaseous, liquid, solid, or plasma— is pumped with energy, which causes its atoms to go into an excited state.
 This starts a process of photon emission, which increases over time and results in a narrow and coherent beam of light.

 The second important branch of optics is nonlinear.
 It is connected to quantum optics in the sense that it describes phenomena that can be observed only at high light intensities, usually caused by the usage of lasers.

-Nonlinear optics studies changes in optical properties of a material under the influence of different intensities of light.
-That means that light waves passing through the nonlinear material can be amplified or diminished.
+Nonlinear optics studies changes in the optical properties of a material under the influence of light: light waves passing through the nonlinear material can be amplified or diminished.
 In linear media, they stay the same due to the superposition principle, which does not work in nonlinear optics.

 Another type of optics, transformation optics, deals with directing light through the usage of metamaterials — artificially constructed materials with optical properties, impossible in natural materials.
 For instance, there are metamaterials with a negative refractive index — when an object is immersed in such a matter it looks like it is bent in the opposite direction.

 Both quantum and nonlinear optics are thought to become foundations for developments in computing technologies.
 The former is connected to quantum computers, some of which use photonic qubits, the basic unit of information, analogous to bits in a regular processor.
 Principles used in quantum computers are more of quantum nature rather than optical, as they are common for different types of particles, so we are not going to discuss them in detail here.